xchuwenbo/realseries/README.md

 #### Optional Dependencies:

->[!WARNING]
-> We do **NOT** install all dependencies for you.
+> :warning: We do **NOT** install all dependencies for you.
 Instead you should install dependencies by yourself for any models you want.

 * pytorch (required for LSTM_AutoEncoder)
 * rrcf>=0.3.2 (required for Random cut forest)